br0nco640k/Bard-Diva/README.md

 - For Ubuntu it will have been in the file you just copied, but you'll want to edit it for your own UID and GID

-- You'll need to have the systemd user service running to setup the virtual input device.
-For most distros this command will sufficeL
+- You'll need to have the systemd user service running to setup the virtual input device:
 `sudo systemctl enable ydotool`

 - Add the following line to your ~/.bashrc file: